Schroedinger-Hat/youtube-to-anchorfm/README.md

 The action uses a docker image built over Ubuntu.
 It takes some time to setup the environment before running the script.

-**NOTE**: For the script to run successfully it is necessary for there to be at least one episode manually published on Anchor.fm, as the steps to publish on a brand new Anchor.fm account are different, and the automation will break.
+**NOTE**: For the script to run successfully it is necessary for there to be at least one episode manually published on spotify, as the steps to publish on a brand new spotify account are different, and the automation will break.

 ## How can I run this as a GitHub action?

-You can use the latest version of this action from the [GitHub Actions marketplace](https://github.com/marketplace/actions/upload-episode-from-youtube-to-anchor-fm).
+You can use the latest version of this action from the [GitHub Actions marketplace](https://github.com/marketplace/actions/upload-episode-from-youtube-to-spotify).

 In the repository root directory add a `episode.json` file containing your YouTube video id, e.g.: